shouryadey/Fyle_assignment/README.md

 2. PostgreSQL is used as bankend.

-3. All the data are passed as query parameters
+3. All datas are passed as query parameters

 4. The JWT Token is : Bearer  eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InVzZXJuYW1lIiwiaWF0IjoxNTYwODc1MTUxLCJleHAiOjE1NjEzMDcxNTF9.EzMbWG7x4J-s_SzYsoSRR7x1_sUixqZNDzPhXyTbacU